ytakefuji/python-novice/README.md

 <pre>
 # assignment: binary classification with SMOTE
 # use SMOTE for imbalanced data in pima-indians-diabetes.csv.
-# develope a binary classification with random forest.
+# develope a binary classification with random forest classification.
 </pre>